Content Warning official header art with masked creators filming monsters under neon light.

 6. Phasmophobia

 This is the best upgrade if your group wants deeper systems and a longer runway.
 Phasmophobia is less immediately goofy, but the co-op horror foundation and voice-led tension still make it a credible recommendation for groups moving out of Content Warning.
+This is the pick when your group wants a hobby-game branch rather than the easiest next-night recommendation.

 Best for: teams that want more depth, progression, and replay over time.